Disease Guide ·FLUTD ·2026

 Prescription Diet Exclusions

-Urinary prescription diets are a critical part of FLUTD management, but many policies exclude prescription food from coverage.
-At $30-$60/month, this is a significant ongoing expense.
-Check whether your plan covers therapeutic diets or offers a separate food benefit.
+Prescription diets critical for FLUTD, but many policies exclude prescription food.
+At $30-$60/month, this is significant ongoing cost.
+Check if your plan covers therapeutic diets or offers food benefits.

 🇺🇸 US Pet Insurance Guide